 Lesbianism is on the rise in Kenya.
 And Kenyan universities are fast on track to being the Incubator to almost 2/3 of all lesbian population in a country where the word gayism is rarely mentioned in a conversation let alone in a family gathering.
-Nevertheless, Kenya just like most African countries is getting treated to rising cases and counts of lesbianism, the last incident being a court ruling to allow Gay persons to form an umbrella union.
+Nevertheless, Kenya just like most African countries are getting treated to rising cases and counts of lesbianism, the last incident being a court ruling to allow Gay persons to form an umbrella union.

-The fact is Gayism and in particular lesbianism is no longer a subject to ignore in Kenya.
+The fact is Gayism and in particular, lesbianism is no longer a subject to ignore in Kenya.

-We sought to find out just why the subject of lesbianism is on fast track to becoming a national concern.
+We sought to find out just why the subject of lesbianism is on the fast track to becoming a national concern.
 To get the root of this, we scouted through Kenyan universities in pursuit of stories from real lesbians.
 The following were our findings and confessions from lesbians through Kenyan campuses.

 To Ruth* a Maseno university student, she got into Lesbianism because it was her greatest fantasy.
-“When in was in primary school I watched a movie that had two characters who were both lesbians, I remember seeing them holding hands and kissing , and thinking, It was the coolest thing I’d ever seen, When I got to high school my bunkmate gave me a peck one day and it was the most arousing thing I’d ever experienced, Things quickly escalated to kisses and then we’d ‘touch each other’ and that’s how I knew I was meant to be a lesbian.”
+“When in was in primary school I watched a movie that had two characters who were both lesbians, I remember seeing them holding hands and kissing, and thinking, It was the coolest thing I’d ever seen, When I got to high school my bunkmate gave me a peck one day and it was the most arousing thing I’d ever experienced, Things quickly escalated to kisses and then we’d ‘touch each other and that’s how I knew I was meant to be a lesbian.”

-Ruth’s case is one of many that begins as a fantasy, usually the question is ‘how does it feel?’
-According to Cynthia Osia another university student, most girls call each other names like bae and boo, and its pretty normal to cuddle and share beds, To Cynthia this brings a fantasy that many girls seek to experience, “Campus is all about new stuff and vibe, sometimes when we are cuddled together as girls, we try to see how it feels like, that was my case and my roomie’s.”
+Ruth’s case is one of many that begins as a fantasy, usually, the question is ‘how does it feel?’
+According to Cynthia Osia another university student, most girls call each other names like bae and boo, and it’s pretty normal to cuddle and share beds, To Cynthia, this brings a fantasy that many girls seek to experience, “Campus is all about new stuff and vibe, sometimes when we are cuddled together as girls, we try to see how it feels like, that was my case and my roomie’s.”

 However, most girls admitted to trying it out, with each other just for the fun of it, “It doesn’t make me lesbian, it just makes me more informed on the subject.”
 Says Sarah*

-We found out that to most of campus girls it’s the curiosity as to How the act feels, rather than what the personality is, most girls who’d tried it out claimed they were not gay and just did it for the fun.
+We found out that to most of the campus girls it’s the curiosity as to How the act feels, rather than what the personality is, most girls who’d tried it out claimed they were not gay and just did it for the fun.

-Winnie* a Moi university student claims the reason she became a lesbian is because of how people perceived her, “Most people would say I’m boyish, since I was in primary school, People would say I dressed like a boy and looked masculine.
+Winnie* a Moi university student claims the reason she became a lesbian is because of how people perceived her, “Most people would say I’m boyish since I was in primary school, People would say I dressed like a boy and looked masculine.
 I hated it, when I joined university, one day during a house party, a girl, came to me and told me how cute I was, it was the first time, someone saw me differently, let alone complimented me on my looks, that’s when we started dating.”
 To Winnie she couldn’t wish for anything else, “I hate it, when boys touch me, I never hug them, it feels so gross to me.”
-Winnie’s case is of perception, that many more testified to as being a push to the rise of Lesbianism, Jane* from The university of Nairobi Says , “ Some of the things people say to you, get to you, it’s the way people call you boyish names and phrases that turns your perspective to being Lesbian.”
+Winnie’s case is of perception, that many more testified to as being a push to the rise of Lesbianism, Jane* from The University of Nairobi Says, “ Some of the things people say to you, get to you, it’s the way people call you boyish names and phrases that turns your perspective to being Lesbian.”

 Tracy* a student from T.U.K narrates a tale of how, a random man took advantage of her, in secondary school, one evening, “I was from school, and had to pass through an abandoned path that ran through a shortcut, in a forest, when he forced himself on me.
 Ever since I hate Men” To Tracy a man’s touch is disgusting, she says she had no option but to turn to other girls for intimate connections.
 “I cannot bear the touch of a man, it brings back my trauma and I cannot tolerate it.
 So, I turn to girls instead, and that’s just how it is.”